marckassay/PowerBolt/README.md

 PS C:\Users\Alice\Apps\CoffeeApp> Build-Documentation
 ```

-Used in the most simpliest form, calling [Build-Documentation](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Build-Documentation.md) with no parameters is intented to be called inside the root directory of a PowerShell module.
+Used in the most simplest form, calling [Build-Documentation](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/Build-Documentation.md) with no parameters is intended to be called inside the root directory of a PowerShell module.
 And when executed, it will call platyPS commands that will generate or update markdown files for all commands listed in the manifest's `FunctionsToExport` key.
 It will also execute Flow code that will update a README.md file in the root directory.

 This file will have an API section added or updated, with each exported command's markdown link and synopsis of the command.
 Such an example can be seen on this every file below, see the API section of this file.